oh-jinwoo94/gkm-align/README.md

 The entire process takes less than 3 minutes.

 # Running  gkm-align
-## Local sequence alignment and mapping
+## Local sequence alignment & mapping

 ### example: HBB Locus Control Region
 In this section, we use gkm-align to align the human and mouse HBB Locus Control Region (HBB-LCR) and map mouse HBB-LCR enhancers to human genome (Oh and Beer, **Figure 3G**).